Ginkgo, maidenhair tree, yin hing 银杏 yin xing [Chinese], イチョウ ichou [Japanese], 은행나무 [Korean]. Variant spellings include ginko and gingo.

 Very simply: the leaves do not resemble those of any other tree.
 See photo at left.

-Although Ginkgo biloba is generally agreed to be native to China, it is not clear that the species currently occurs there in the wild.
-The species is reported to occur naturally in remote mountain valleys in China's Zhejiang province, where as stand has been preserved as the 1018 ha Tian Mu Shan Reserve.
+The species is also reported to occur naturally at Dahongshan in Hubei, Tianmushan in Zhejing, Wuchuan in Guizhou, and Jinfoshan near Chongqing, Sichuan, although these localities have not been evaluated using the rigorous methods employed by Tang et al. (2012) and some or all of these populations may be introduced or naturalized.
+For instance, Del Tredici et al. (1992) report on the population in the remote mountain valleys in China's Zhejiang province, where a stand has been preserved as the 1018 ha Tianmushan Reserve.
 This area has supported human activities for approximately 1500 years and it is thus plausible, given the long history of ginkgo as an ornamental species in the area, that its persistence at this site has been facilitated by human actions.
 Regardless of its origin, the "population is biologically significant by virtue of its long survival in a semi-natural state under conditions of intense interspecific competition.
 Many of the trees [grow] on disturbance-generated microsites, such as stream banks, steep rocky slopes, and the edges of exposed cliffs.
 [Many] individuals are multitrunked, consisting of at least two trunks greater than 10 cm in diameter at breast height.
 Most of these secondary trunks originated from root-like 'basal chichi,' that are produced at the base of trees that have experienced damage from soil erosion or other factors.
 No Ginkgos less than 5 cm in basal diameter were found in the mature forests of Tian Mu Shan" (Del Tredici et al. 1992).

 The great majority of ginkgoes live as ornamentals.
 In this role the species is nearly cosmopolitan, planted in temperate and subtropical areas around the globe (Whetstone 1993).
 Hardy to Zone 4 (cold hardiness limit between -34.3°C and -28.9°C) (Bannister and Neuner 2001).

-A specimen in Lijiawan, Guizhou, China is 40 m tall with a dbh of 471 cm, and another at Dabao in Gansu is 60 m tall with a 286 cm dbh (Jinxing et al. 1996).
-One at Yongmun-san temple in South Korea is 36 m tall with a 457 cm dbh (Carder 1995).
+The largest known specimen in habitat is 369 cm DBH (Tang et al. 2012).
+A tree in Lijiawan, Guizhou, China is 40 m tall with a dbh of 471 cm, and another at Dabao in Gansu is 60 m tall with a 286 cm DBH (Jinxing et al. 1996).
+One at Yongmun-san temple in South Korea is 36 m tall with a 457 cm DBH (Carder 1995).
 The largest ginkgo, also the fourth largest tree in Japan is the Kitakanegasawa Ichou, located in Kitakanegasawa aza shiomigata, Fukaura town, Nishitsugaru county, Aomori prefecture.
 It has a girth of 2,200 cm (Ministry of the Environment 2001).
 The largest in North America may be a tree planted in 1789 at Pierce Arboretum (now part of Longwood Gardens) in Kennett Square, PA.
-By 1968 that tree was 105 ft. tall and about 13 ft dbh (Ewan, 1969).
+By 1968 that tree was 32.0 m tall and about 396 cm DBH (Ewan, 1969).

 "The unusual shape of the crown, natural resistance to disease, and yellow leaf color in fall make this a favorite street and park tree.
 Ovulate trees produce an abundance of seeds, which have a particularly obnoxious odor; the planting of ovulate ginkgoes is often discouraged for this reason.
 Seeds (canned with fleshy outer coat removed) are sold in ethnic markets as "silver almonds" or "white nuts," the gametophyte and embryo being edible.
 Oils from the outer coat are known to cause dermatitis in some humans" (Whetstone 1993).